SPehsar/ExpenseTracker/README.md

 You may go ahead and clean up some folders and files in front end part.
 They are created by default and if you don’t use them remove them

-###Final Note
+###Final Note: Credits and references
 The code was created based on the knowledge acquired during cohort class, special the full stack MERN app that we worked on.
-In addition, shout-out to al youtubers and other coders that provide very detailed educational instructions.
+In no situation I take the ownership of the codes; since there are many foot-soldiers that make all these codes and let people learn from.
+It belongs to the developers’ community.
+That is, shout-out to all the youtubers and other coders that provide very detailed educational instructions.
 You all rock with no exception.
-Besides that, If you like the code, please give me a star.
+Besides that, if you like the code and any effort, I put on this, please give me a star.

 I, definitely, suggest that you explore “antd” (see below for more information).
 They are resourceful in all aspects.